ddeutils/ddedocs/README.md

 I will update this project by **Weekly frequency**.
 (This statement warn to me when I come back to develop this project again :sweat_smile:)

+This project will keep all good information for Data Engineering role, but you will see that has a lot of knowledge topics do not summarize to my opinion.
+Because of shifting of the DE's technologies so fast.

 > **Note**:\
 > For more extension that I use for this project, able to research from
 > [MkDocs Catalogs](https://github.com/mkdocs/catalog).